srikumarks/codaholic/_posts/2012-12-27-scratch-pad-for-text-with-diacritics.markdown

 roman characters first - ex: "Sankarabharanam".
 Once you've typed that in, you select each character to which you want to apply diacritical marks and click on the mark you want.
-You can also press the number key corresponding to the diacritical mark you want for the selected character - ex: "Śankarābharṇam".
+You can also press the number key corresponding to the diacritical mark you want for the selected character.
+With this, you can get "Śankarābharaṇam".

 Your text is automatically saved to local storage, so you can visit the page any time and retrieve your text.
 You'll *never* lose text you key in.